Welcome to Reception

 There are a range of lunchtime and afterschool clubs available at Llansannor.
 Please see Schoop for up to date information regarding available clubs.

 Our school Schoop ID code is; 17598.
 Please send all club queries to the following e- mail address:

-Please see below for the Autumn term newsletter.
+Please see below for the Spring term newsletter.

 All children in Reception receive an hour a week of specialised P.E. teaching from Mr Smith.
 In this time they develop gross motor skills, gamesmanship and teamwork.
 The children have a daily 15 minute P.E. slot in the afternoon where they practice a different skill each day, for example ball skills, balance and spatial awareness.
 They also take part in the daily mile in this time.
 In addition the children develop fine motor skills through a variety of classroom activities such as cutting, tweezers, playdough and peg boards.

 Ga i fynd i’r tŷ bach os gwelwch yn dda?